FireController1847/discord-bot-best-practices/README.md

 2. **Use unique prefixes**.
 Single-character prefixes such as `!`, `$` and `.`
 are commonplace for activating commands and lead to overlaps with other bots.
 Should you opt to use a prefix for your bot, consider using words (`owl`) or unique Unicode characters (`¨`).
-Also, you should avoid using `#` or `@` as prefixes since they can be used to mention a channel or a member.
+Also, you should avoid using `#`, `@` or `:` as prefixes since they can be used to mention a channel or member, or invoke an [custom] emoji.
 Ideally, your bot's prefix should be configurable on a server-by-server basis, so that the server owners can ensure every bot has its own unique prefix of their choice.
 3. **Don't be greedy**.
 Restrict yourself to a small number of prefixes to reduce the risk of collision with others.
 4. **Don't overuse mentions**.
 If you reply directly to a command, don't use a